jibbsmathew/Bank_Dataset_KMeans_FuzzyCMeans/README.md

 ## Dataset Source

-The dataset can be accessed from the following link: [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)
+The dataset can be accessed from the link [here](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)

 ## Clustering Evaluation